 You’ve realized that content marketing is a great way for your organization to create a deeper connection with your audience.
-You’ve read the studies about the ROI, and you believe this is the future.
-Now it’s time to put together your strategy, which includes a budget.
+You’ve read the studies about the return on investment, and you believe this is the future.
+Now it’s time to put together your content marketing strategy, which includes a budget.
 Which raises the critically important question: how much should you pay for content marketing?

 As one shady guy once told me, “where there’s mystery, there’s margin.”
 Well, we’re not in the business of trying to trick people into paying for our service, so let’s try to eliminate some of that mystery by talking about that great taboo – price.

 Unfortunately, there’s no one answer.
 And the range of costs is ludicrous – you can buy articles from content farms and other services for as little as $5 per article.
 But guess what?
 They are not quality content.
 And you can pay well into the thousands of dollars for an article – it will likely be better than the $5 article, but still, you’re likely paying too much.
 For what we’ll call “legitimate” content marketing, you can spend anywhere from $2000 per month to $50,000 a month.
 That’s a huge range.
 Let’s try to narrow it down for you.

 Before we do that, though, here’s a quick overview of how content creators typically charge.

 Traditionally, freelance writers have charged by the word – a dollar a word, two dollars a word, 15 cents a word.
 Again, it’s a wide range.

 Other agencies and content providers will charge by the hour – rates can range from a little more than minimum wage to $250 an hour if you’re paying your PR firm for content creation.